 But this is just the start.

 There are several other important apartment features that you should consider when looking for an apartment as outlined below, including, safety measures, sound control, window thickness, fire safety, appearance of the grounds.

-No apartment community can guarantee it’s residents’ safety against crime.
+No apartment community can guarantee residents’ safety against crime.
 Having said that, apartment communities may be able to implement certain general safety features to possibly deter crime.
 Ask these apartment safety questions before renting, including are there dead bolt locks?
 Is there good lighting?
 Are the locks changed between tenants?

 How big (square footage) is the apartment?
 Once you know the size and square footage, how does price per square foot compare to other apartments in the area?

 3) Sound Control

 Does the apartment building have sound control measures in place such as concrete ceilings and floors?
 Double pane thick windows?

 Does the building appear neat and well maintained?
 Are the landscapes manicured?
 Is there quality landscaping?